lenderpanel

 Recently asked questions about conveyancing in Gedling

-We are planning on selling our home in Gedling and according to the buyers it appears that there is a possibility that the property was constructed on contaminated land.
+We are selling our house in Gedling and according to the buyers it appears that there is a risk of it being constructed on contaminated land.
 Any high street Gedling lawyer would know this is not the case.
-For the life of me I don't know why the buyers are using a nationwide conveyancing outfit rather than a conveyancing solicitor in Gedling.
-Having lived in Gedling for 5 years we know of no issue.
-Is it a good idea to contact our local Authority to get confirmation that the buyers are looking for.
+For the life of me I don't know why the buyers instructed a national conveyancing practice rather than a conveyancing solicitor in Gedling.
+Having lived in Gedling for three years we know of no issue.
+Do we get in touch with our local Authority to get confirmation that there is no issue.

-It sounds as though you may have a conveyancing solicitor currently acting for you.
+It sounds as though you may have a conveyancing firm already.
 What do they say?
-You need to enquire of your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same ailment)
+You must check with your lawyer before you do anything.
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same sickness)

-I am buying a new build house in Gedling with a mortgage from TSB.
-The sellers would not move on the price so I negotiated five thousand pounds worth of extras instead.
-The house builders rep suggested that I not to tell my lawyer about the side-deal as it may jeopardize my loan with the bank.
+I am purchasing my first flat in Gedling benefiting from help to buy.
+The builders refused to budge the price so I negotiated five thousand pounds worth of additionals instead.
+The estate agent told me not to tell my solicitor about this extras as it may impact my mortgage with the lender.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.